Yutaka Matsushige

 Yutaka Matsushige (松重 豊, Matsushige Yutaka) is a Japanese actor.

 Career

 Matsushige has appeared in the films such as EM Embalming, Adrenaline Drive, Last Life in the Universe, and Outrage Beyond.

 He won the award for best supporting actor at the 31st Yokohama Film Festival for Dear Doctor in 2009.

+Since 2012, he has starred in the television drama adaptation of the manga The Solitary Gourmet, and also co-wrote and directed its 2025 feature film version.